ErikaJacobs/Personal-Website/content/post/COVID-19 Sparked AWS Ideas/index.md

 ![](screams.gif)

-On the flip side, if you don't have PySpark installed, the time investment to re-create a cluster isn't very much compared to the time you're likely saving by using clusters through Databricks for big data :smile:
+On the flip side, if you don't have PySpark installed, the time investment to re-create a cluster isn't very much compared to the money you're likely saving by using clusters through DataBricks community edition :smile:

 ## About PySpark